f5devcentral/AI-stepbystep/README.md

-# GenAI-stepbystep
+# AI-stepbystep

-Community contributed basic lab guides to show you how to build up basic Generative AI environments and related labs step by step
+Community contributed basic lab guides to show you how to build up basic AI environments and related labs, step by step

 ## Lab Guides